FurryCoders/FALocalRepo/README.md

 Pure Python program to download any user's gallery/scraps/favorites and more from FurAffinity forum in an easily handled database.

 **Warning**: A cookie file named FA.cookies in json format is needed.<br>
-**Warning**: On windows safe exit does NOT work
+**Warning**: You need to set the the theme to 'beta' on FurAffinity **Warning**: On windows safe exit does NOT work

 ## Usage